-Professor Hoffman is Assistant Professor of Law at the UCLA School of Law.
+Professor Hoffman is a Professor of Law at UCLA School of Law.
 Her work focuses on health care law and policy.
 She currently teaches Health Care Law and Policy, Torts, and a seminar on Health Insurance and Reform.
 Hoffman is also a Faculty Associate at the UCLA Center for Health Policy Research.

 Professor Hoffman received her A.B. summa cum laude from Dartmouth College and her law degree from Yale Law School, where she was Submissions Editor for the Yale Journal of Health Policy, Law, and Ethics.
 She worked for a number of years in the health care industry.
 Hoffman practiced health care law at Ropes & Gray, LLP, where she counseled academic medical centers, insurers, pharmaceutical companies, and private equity firms on a wide range of health care regulatory matters.
 She has also provided strategic advice to health care companies and to nonprofit organizations and foundations as a management consultant at The Boston Consulting Group and The Bridgespan Group.
 Immediately prior to joining the faculty at UCLA, she was a fellow at Harvard’s Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.